The followings links are “affiliate links.” Click HERE to learn more about what that means.

 🔹Stainless Steel Enema Bucket: I call this the “Cadillac” of enema buckets.
 Its the only bucket you’ll ever need.
 It can be boiled to sanitize & washed in the dishwasher.
 For a cheaper, but seemingly comparable option check out THIS one.

 🔹Organic Coffee: Wilson’s coffee is made especially for use in coffee enemas & it comes highly recommend.
 Basically, it’s the gold standard.
-That being said, I’ve been using regular organic (its gotta be organic!) coffee beans from the grocery store for years.
-They’ve worked just fine.
+I used regular organic (its gotta be organic!) coffee beans from the grocery store for years, but now that I know how often coffee beans are contaminated with mold, I no longer use store bought.

 🔹Replacement Tubing: Over the years I’ve only had to replace the tubing for my bucket twice.
 Silicon lasts a long time, but after a couple years of use sometimes mine gets a small hole or crack in it & needs replacing.